 Challenger – bottom

 We submitted Unveil to the startup discovery website, betalist.com and featured on the homepage for a few days which drove the bulk of the traffic.
 We deployed banner advertising on websites that have a creative/web design audience such as Awwwards, Web Design Ledger and Web Designer Depot.
 We also put a small budget towards Twitter ads and banner remarketing.
-A couple of the banners we used can be seen below.

 95% statistical significance